Galaxy S9: Samsung’s 2018 Flagships Just Had Their Code Numbers Leaked, March Release Date Likely

 — Samsung Galaxy (@MySamsungPhone) September 30, 2017

 The release date of the Samsung Galaxy S9 and Galaxy S9+ remain unknown.
-Considering Samsung’s tendency to stick with its routine, however, rumors are high that the first 2018 flagships would be unveiled late March, with deliveries starting in early to mid-April.
+Considering Samsung’s tendency to stick with its routine, rumors are high that the first 2018 flagships would be unveiled in late March, with deliveries starting in early-to-mid-April.
 Pricing for the Galaxy S9 and Galaxy S9+ has not been leaked either, though speculations are high that the upcoming flagships would be comparable in price to their 2017 counterparts.

 [Featured Image by Jason Kempin/Getty Images]